xbsoftware/enjoyhint/README.md

 * `bottom` - bottom margin for the shape of "rect" type
 * `left` - left margin for the shape of "rect" type
 * `scrollAnimationSpeed` - sets the auto scroll speed (ms).
-* `nextButton` - allows applying its classes and names for the button Nеxt.
+* `nextButton` - allows applying its classes and names for the button Next (overrides init defaults field-by-field).
-* `skipButton` - allows applying its classes and names for the button Skip.
+* `skipButton` - allows applying its classes and names for the button Skip (overrides init defaults field-by-field).
-* `prevButton` - allows applying its classes and names for the button Previous.
+* `prevButton` - allows applying its classes and names for the button Previous (overrides init defaults field-by-field).
 For the example :
 ```javascript
 	var options = {
                     "next #block": 'Hello.',